tylerauerbeck/my-dev.to/kubevirt/K8SVM/K8SVM.md

 ##### Ansible 101

-Great.
-Now we know that our workspace and our VM can communicate with each other.
-So let's roll in the last layer of our exercise: teaching some Ansible.
-Now the goal of this article wasn't to become an Ansible expert, so we're just going to do a very simple user creation to demonstrate tying all of this pieces together.
+Now that our workspace and VM can communicate with each other, we'll roll in the last layer of our exercise: teaching some Ansible.
+The goal of this article wasn't to become an Ansible expert, so we're just going to do a very simple user creation to demonstrate tying all of this pieces together.
 The first thing we need to do is pull together our inventory.
-This essentially tells our playbook where it's connecting to and how.
-So let's do the following in our tool-box container:
+This tells our playbook where it's connecting to and how.
+Let's do the following in our tool-box container:

 ```
 cd